How to Draw an Ant

 Step 5.
 Create the Front Legs

-The bottom part is a similar oval, but with another oval connected and pointing out to the right.
+The bottom part of the leg is similar, with another oval pointing out to the right.
+Make sure to erase any overlapping lines for a clean look.

 Step 7.
-How to Draw an Ant Mandible, Eyes and Antennae
+Draw The Mandible, Eyes and Antennae

 Step 8.
 Detail the Eyes and Color the Ant

-- For instance, usually, younger ants will stay inside the colony to protect the nest queen ant and take care of the eggs.
+- Ants are fascinating creatures!
+They live in large colonies where every ant has a particular job.
+Younger ants usually stay inside the colony to protect the queen and care for the eggs.

-Did you know that ants are among the world’s strongest creatures? - It’s true, an ant can lift up to 20 times its own body weight.
+- Did you know ants can lift up to 20 times their body weight?
+That’s incredibly strong!

-- Ants don’t have ears, but they can feel vibrations through the ground.
+- Although they don’t have ears, ants can feel vibrations through the ground.
+Plus, ants have been around since the dinosaurs!

 Don’t forget to Pin it for later!